Tuvalu - Will this country soon be gone?

 Tuvalu is slow paced and people are taking it easyIn Funafuti is the big school without airconditionHome of Tuvaluan family

-The first day was finished after dinner at the Chinese restaurant.
+The first day dinner I had at the Chinese restaurant.
 And when I say THE Chinese restaurant then I mean the Chinese restaurant, as there are only about three restaurants in total anyway and this was the only proper and fair priced restaurant that was open.
 They had good pork-rice.

 Chinese restaurant in Tuvalu

-May 23 - I want a motorbike - like a Tuvaluan
+May 23 - Riding a Motorbike, Like a True Tuvaluan

 So many motorbikes here.
 Feels like every Tuvaluan has a motorbike.
-The narrow streets are cramped and flooded in rush hour with big wide people on motorbikes, sometimes even with two or more persons on a small motorbike, which is funny to observe.
+The narrow streets are cramped and flooded in rush hour with big wide people on motorbikes, sometimes even with two or more persons on a small motorbike, a fascinating sight.

 Not much space for all the motorbikes in Funafuti